MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode1_Northern_Bretonnia/Session2.md

 Front: A flower shop near the market
 Reality: Guild's main meeting point
-Run by "Madame Rose" - guild leader
+Run by "Madame Rose" - a Halfling

 ##### The Thorned Cup**